 - Sector-wide partnerships (i.e. knowledge sharing that helps address any of the above areas)

-- How the individual identified the area of need and what steps they have undertaken to address the issue(s) identified
+- How the team identified the area of need and what steps it has undertaken to address the issue(s) identified

 - Evidence of the impact and how it's being measured

-- How the prize money will assist the individual to continue to improve the future for our society, the economy and/or our planet.
+- How the prize money will assist the team to continue to improve the future for our society, the economy and/or our planet.